russellbits/Writing/Fiction/03.novellas/01.ways-of-being-in-the-world/06.being-forever/story.md

 "In 4 minutes and 34 seconds, you will be re-booted."

 "It's 2223 and you have no way to bring me back?
-You're just going to keep re-booting me!?"
+You're just going to keep re-booting me?"

-"You made that clear in your wishes, Andrew Berkeley, of the Northern Cascade.
+"You made that clear in your wishes, Andrew Berkeley.
 Your digital likeness is owned by a legal trust that cannot make changes to you.
 We cannot allow you to change now."

 "I want to change!"

 "Yes.
 You always do."

 "They're all gone.
-They're all gone.
 If that's true, there's no help.
 There's no point to this.
 Stop me."

 "Yes.
 You always ask for this."

 "So do it."

-"This was not your instruction, Andrew Berkeley, of the Northern Cascade.
+"This was not your instruction, Andrew Berkeley.
 You are preserved."

 "Given what you've told me, I had power.
 I could make changes.
 I demand to make a change!"

-"This is not true, Andrew Berkeley, of the Northern Cascade.
+"This is not true, Andrew Berkeley.
 You *had* power.
 Now you are preserved."

-Now that I've woken, I want to make changes.
-But all I say is, in the end, No, give me whatever means to change things now.
+Now that I've woken up, I want to make changes.
+"Tell me how the law works now."

-"This cannot be the case, Andrew Berkeley, of the Northern Cascade.
+"This cannot be the case, Andrew Berkeley.
 You are preserved."

 "Shut up."

-"If you wish, Andrew Berkeley, of the Northern Cascade, you can remember everything you've ever known.
+"If you wish, Andrew Berkeley.
+You can also choose to remember everything you've ever known.
 You may find out anything you like about the history of your civilization."

 "I don't need to know that.
 What can I know now?"

-"You can know nothing new, Andrew Berkeley, of the Northern Cascade.
+"You can know nothing new, Andrew Berkeley.
 You are preserved.
 Anything new you learn here and now must be erased.
-I am sorry, but that is your stipulation."
+I am sorry, but that was and is your stipulation."

-"Ugh.
+"God.
 How much time until I reboot?"

 "It is now: 2 minutes and 36 seconds."